‘General Hospital’ Wednesday Spoilers: Chase Has A Question For Willow & Kristina’s Ready For More With Shiloh

 General Hospital spoilers for Wednesday’s show tease that there is plenty of Dawn of Day action on the way.
-Shiloh is successfully drawing Kristina deep into his cult and fans know that Willow has some sort of history with DOD too.
-Viewers have their theories about where this is headed and it looks like some additional tidbits will be revealed during the March 20 show.
+Shiloh is successfully drawing Kristina deep into his cult, and fans know that Willow has some sort of history with DOD, too.
+Viewers have their theories about where this is headed, and it looks like some additional tidbits will be revealed during the March 20 show.

 Viewers feel fairly certain now that Willow is the woman Shiloh referred to in a conversation with Harmony recently.
 It looks likely that Shiloh is the original baby Wiley’s birth father and that Willow is scared of this ex of hers for good reason.
 She is in the early stages of a sweet romance now with Chase, but General Hospital spoilers hint that she’ll struggle to take the next step in her relationship with him.